Tracing Intricate Cues in Dialogue: Joint Graph Structure and Sentiment Dynamics for Multimodal Emotion Recognition: Proposed GraphSmile

 The message propagation process for the third-layer graph convolution can be expressed as follows:

-where $X^{(3)}$ signifies the feature matrix resulting from the third layer and $\Theta^{(3)}$ represents the corresponding learnable parameter.
+Here, $X^{(3)}$ signifies the feature matrix resulting from the third layer and $\Theta^{(3)}$ represents the corresponding learnable parameter.
 Following Eq.~\ref{eq:sgc3}, the third-layer graph convolution, akin to the second layer, can have its output directly computed from the initial features $X^{(0)}$. $A^3$ contains the third-hop neighborhood relationships, thus the implication of the third-layer is that nodes integrate feature information from their third-hop neighbors.
 As depicted in Fig.~\ref{fig:example_power_3}, during the third-layer graph convolution, each node absorbs affective cues solely from nodes of another modality.
 For instance, similar to the first-layer convolution, the textual node $n_1^t$ is connected only to nodes of a different modality, i.e., visual nodes, and the visual node $n_1^v$ is connected only to textual nodes.

-Through the aforementioned examples, it can be illustrated that our GSF module can alternately propagate inter-modal and intra-modal affective cues layer by layer, thereby preventing conflicts among multi-source information.
+Through the three examples mentioned above, it can be concluded that the first layer of graph convolution propagates affective cues across different modalities, the second layer of graph convolution conveys affective cues within the same modality, and the third layer of graph convolution once again captures inter-modal associative cues, and so on.
+Therefore, these examples illustrate that our GSF module can alternately propagate inter-modal and intra-modal affective cues layer by layer, thereby preventing conflicts among multi-source information.
 Summarizing the patterns from the examples, to capture affective cues from more distant neighbors, we can extend to the $l$-th layer graph convolution:

 Here, $X^{(l)}$ represents the feature matrix at the $l$-th layer, $A^l$ denotes the $l$-th power of the adjacency matrix $A$, which signifies the reach to $l$-hop neighbors, and $\Theta^{(l)}$ are the learnable parameters specific to the $l$-th layer.
 This formulation allows nodes to aggregate information from increasingly broader neighborhoods as the layer index $l$ increases, thus enriching the representation of each node with more comprehensive affective cues.
 Via Eq.~\ref{eq:res_connect}, the GSF module is capable of integrating the outputs from all layers.
 The summation of all layer outputs, i.e., the residual connection, provides two ingenious benefits: (1) it mitigates the over-smoothing problem~\cite{10.1109/TPAMI.2021.3074057} in GNNs; (2) it amalgamates affective cues from multi-hop neighbors.